it-dainb/Abbreviations-and-Slangs-in-English/README.md

-# Abbreviations-and-Slangs-in-English
+# Abbreviations and Slangs in English

-A Abbreviations and Slangs dictionnary in English\
+A dictionary of Abbreviations and Slangs in English \
 Currently it has **873 lines** of Abbreviations and Slangs

 ## Installation